 The cloud is helping to accelerate big data adoption across the enterprise.
 But while this provides the potential for much greater scalability, flexibility, optimization, and lower costs for big data, there are certain operational and visibility challenges that exist on-premises that don’t disappear once you’ve migrated workloads away from your data center.

 Time and time again, we have experienced situations where migration is oversimplified and considerations such as application dependencies and system version mapping are not given due attention.
 This results in cost overruns through over-provisioning or production delays through provisioning gaps.

 Businesses today are powered by modern data applications that rely on a multitude of platforms.
 These organizations desperately need a unified way to understand, plan, optimize, and automate the performance of their modern data apps and infrastructure.
 They need a solution that will allow them to quickly and intelligently resolve performance issues for any system through full-stack observability and AI-driven automation.
 Only then can these organizations keep up as the business landscape continues to evolve, and be certain that big data investments are delivering on their promises.

 Today, IT uses many disparate technologies and siloed approaches to manage the various aspects of their modern data apps and big data infrastructure.

-Many existing monitoring solutions often do not provide end-to-end support for big data environments, lack full-stack compatibility, or require complex instrumentation.
+Many existing monitoring solutions often do not provide end-to-end support for modern data stack environments, lack full-stack compatibility, or require complex instrumentation.
 This includes configuration changes to applications and their components, which requires deep subject matter expertise.
 The murky soup of monitoring solutions that organizations currently rely on doesn’t deliver the application agility that is required by the business.